 Reid was always physically gifted, which led him to the national Punt, Pass and Kick competitions every year.
 Reid, who went on to be an All-American in junior college before playing offensive tackle at BYU, focused on using his otherworldly childhood body to dominate the kicking game.
 (One story from his youth claims one of his field goal attempts sailed across the street and broke a church window.)
 That power carried Reid to win his region and advance to the Southern California finals at the L.A.
 Coliseum.

 During halftime of that 1971 Rams-Redskins game, two finalists from each age group took the field wearing Rams gear.
 However, a monstrous child named Andy Reid didn’t fit into the youth jerseys, so event staff went into the Rams locker room to borrow a jersey from Los Angeles Rams running back Les Josephson, who remember was a grown ass man.

-It’s unclear if “Andy Ried” — as the telecast misspelled his name — actually won that contest.
+It’s unclear if “Andy Ried” ? as the telecast misspelled his name ? actually won that contest.
 The only evidence of its existence was that 8-second clip of Reid looking like he had a mortgage next to a bunch of children.
 That, folks, gave us one of the greatest videos in NFL history.

 Andy Reid Punt, Pass and Kick Video

 Reid went on to an incredible NFL career as head coach of the Philadelphia Eagles and Kansas City Chiefs.
-He’s won several coach of the year awards, captured his first ring in Super Bowl XXXI with the Green Bay Packers, led the Eagles to Super Bowl XXXIX against Tom Brady’s New England Patriots, and guided Patrick Mahomes and the Chiefs to Super Bowl LIV against the San Francisco 49ers.
+He’s won several coach of the year awards, captured his first ring in Super Bowl XXXI with the Green Bay Packers, led the Eagles to Super Bowl XXXIX against Tom Brady’s New England Patriots, and guided Patrick Mahomes and the Chiefs to Super Bowl LIV against the San Francisco 49ers last NFL season.

 Reid is an offensive guru who could land in Canton, Ohio some day, but he will never be forgotten as a 13-year-old Californian who towered over everyone long ago.